grafana/helm-charts/charts/tempo-distributed/README.md

 ## Upgrading

 A major chart version change indicates that there is an incompatible breaking change needing manual actions.

+### From Chart versions < 1.5.0

+Please be aware that we've updated the minor version to Tempo 2.2, which includes breaking changes.
+We recommend reviewing the [release notes](https://github.com/grafana/tempo/releases/tag/v2.2.0) before upgrading.

 ### From Chart versions < 1.3.0